slub/kitodo-production-docker/kitodo/README.md

 #### Builder

 The builder defines the source to get the resources to create the image.
-The builder overwrites provide a preset to customize the appropriate builder using the `.env` file.
+The builder provides a preset to customize the appropriate builder using the `.env` file.

 You can only overwrite the default `docker-compose.yml` with one of these builder overwrites.